Donor Rankings, 2021

-Other key areas for collaboration with Finland include: support to UNFPA’s activities in Somalia, contributions to the UNFPA Innovation Fund and support to UNFPA’s humanitarian response in Syria.
+Other key areas for collaboration with Finland include: support to UNFPA’s activities in Somalia, contributions to UNFPA’s innovation work and support to UNFPA’s humanitarian response in Syria.

 Finnish development policy continues to prioritize gender equality and the rights and empowerment of women and girls.
 Sexual and reproductive health and rights is key in gender equality and human rights work.
 The realization of SRHR promotes the well-being of families and society at large, contributing to sustainable development.
 We emphasize guaranteeing access to sexual and reproductive health services and education, including comprehensive sexuality education.
 Finland strives for these priorities in cooperation with UNFPA, one of our main UN partners, and we are committed to continuing our long-standing support to UNFPA.Ville Skinnari, Minister for Development Cooperation and Foreign Trade